Bogus COVID-19 Vaccine Offers Flooding The 'Dark Web'

 CHICAGO (CBS) — For months, the internet has been filled with counterfeit PPE offers, phony COVID tests and ads for under-the-table miracle virus cures.

-Now, “dark-web” digital sellers are moving into a new territory — marketing COVID-19 vaccines, capitalizing on fear and scarcity across the globe.
+Now, “dark-web” digital sellers are moving into a new territory — marketing COVID-19 vaccines, capitalizing on fear and scarcity across the world.

 The dark web is meant to connect unidentified buyers to anonymous sellers.
 With millions of people still waiting patiently in line to get a precious COVID-19 vaccine, there’s something new lurking in this often seedy space.